 In the E 62nd St / Madison Ave neighborhood in New York, NY, residents most commonly identify their ethnicity or ancestry as Irish (17.5%).
 There are also a number of people of Italian ancestry (10.6%), and residents who report German roots (7.2%), and some of the residents are also of English ancestry (6.6%), along with some Slovak ancestry residents (6.4%), among others.
 In addition, 22.0% of the residents of this neighborhood were born in another country.

-Here most residents (60.8%) hop out the door and walk to work to get to work.
-In addition, quite a number also take the train to get to work (16.1%) and 7.5% of residents also drive alone in a private automobile for their daily commute.
+Here most residents (49.3%) hop out the door and walk to work to get to work.
+In addition, quite a number also take the train to get to work (13.1%) and 11.2% of residents also carpool with coworkers, friends, or neighbors for their daily commute.
 This is a special neighborhood for the number of people who walk to work.
 Combining exercise, low cost, and reduced pollution, plus the chance to see your neighbors, walking to work is fairly uncommon in America but likely to increase as people try to reduce their dependence on automobiles, and this neighborhood offers that opportunity today.

 Analytics built by: Location, Inc.

 Raw data sources: National Agriculture Statistics Service, U.S. Department of Agriculture, Federal Housing Finance Agency, U.S. Department of Housing and Urban Development, U.S. Bureau of the Census, U.S. Geological Service, American Community Survey.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more